 Intuit

-The other night I started reading Thomas Case’s book, ‘A Treatise on Afflictions.’
-He opened his treatise by explaining why and how God’s afflictions are beneficial to his children.
-In his first explanation, he addresses how Jesus became a man – one like us – partly to experience pain and suffering.
-A character in Case’s treatise asks, ‘Why?
-If Jesus is God, and if God knows everything, wouldn’t Jesus know pain and suffering?
-If so, why did God become man?’
-‘Yes, God knew suffering – as a matter of intuition,’ Case replied.
+The other night I started reading Thomas Case’s book, ‘A Treatise on Afflictions, (1671).’
+He opened his treatise by explaining why God’s afflictions benefit his children.
+In his first explanation, he pointed out how Jesus became man – in human flesh like us – and did so knowing that he would experience pain and suffering.
+One of the characters in Case’s treatise asked, “Why?
+If Jesus is God, and if God knows everything, wouldn’t Jesus have known pain and suffering?
+If so, why did God become man?”

 Leave a Reply